Neuroscience (NEUR)

 NEUR 4000 SYSTEMS NEUROSCIENCE (3 credits)

-This is an advanced course for the Neuroscience major designed to provide a solid understanding of the peripheral and central connections that make the systems of the body function.
+This course is designed to provide a solid understanding of the peripheral and central connections that make the systems of the body function.
 Data and theories of brain-behavior relationships from current research in neuroscience will be discussed.
 (Cross-listed with NEUR 8006).

 NEUR 4050 ADVANCED BIOLOGY OF AGING (3 credits)